 The Shaker design tends to avoid any flourishes of style, but rather in favor of simple and functional aesthetics.
 The simple and clean lines of Shaker cabinets lend themselves to placement in modern or contemporary kitchen designs, despite their traditional origin.

-Are Shaker Cabinets In Style?
+Are Shaker Cabinet Doors In Style?

 Shaker kitchen cabinets are gaining popularity due to their clean lines and classic look.
 Shaker cabinets are often a natural wood finish or stained to bring out the natural wood hues in darker colors.
 Gray or white shaker cabinets are also prevalent in modern kitchens as they give off a light and inviting feel that many contemporary spaces pursue.